Treeniks/tyranny-of-types-type-classes/mdbook/src/04_rust.md

         .unwrap()
 }
 ```
 Inside the `cheapest` function, we use the `cost` method on elements of the slice.
-To be able to do so, we must tell the compiler that elements of the slice implement such function, which we do by giving the `cheapest` function a `where` clause.
+To do so, we must tell the compiler that elements of the slice implement such function, which is done by giving the `cheapest` function a `where` clause.
 Inside a `where` clause, we can define as many trait bounds as we want which are of the form `type: bound`.
 In this case, we are adding a bound `Cost` for the generic `T` inside the `where` clause, meaning that the function `cheapest` shall only exist for `T`s that have a `Cost` implementation.

 ### Creating implementations from other implementations